luiscielak/new-aesthetic/new-aesthetic.md

 2. Think about the things that you think about.

-3. Wonder what if, and how come often.
+3. Wonder what if, and how come.